 foreign company is fully liable for the debts and responsibilities of the Swiss branch

 and our team of specialists in company formation in Switzerland

 A Swiss branch

-does not have a separate legal personality but still has to be registered in the Swiss Companies Registe
+does not have a separate legal personality but still has to be registered with the Swiss Companies Registe

 .
 Our company registration experts in Switzerland

-can help you with the taxation and management of the branch.
+can offer more information on the taxation and management of the branch

 Opening a branch in Switzerland